 Yeti Tundra 65

 Yeti is one of the most recognized names in the game for a good reason.
-The Tundra boasts the most impressive all-around performance out of any model we tested.
-In our intensive insulation testing, the Tundra outlasted all the rest when it comes to how long it can keep its contents at safe temperatures for consumption and refreshing temperatures for drinking.
-It's a straight-forward, rotomolded design that just works.
-The Tundra, one of many chests we tested with an IGBC rating, has sturdy latches that are convenient and durable.
-It also comes with a removable dry basket inside the top to keep sensitive items above the ice and can be outfitted with loads more accessories for all kinds of activities.
-The Tundra is a reasonable weight for its size, and its shape has a low profile that makes the last beers easy to find while still being narrow enough for a single person to load into the truck.
-Yeti also continues to diversify the colors and personalizations available for this cooler, providing more options to match your style better.
+The Tundra 65 boasts the most impressive all-around performance out of any model we tested.
+Through numerous rounds of our intensive insulation testing, the Tundra 65 continues to outlast the rest when it comes to how long it can keep its contents at safe temperatures for consumption and refreshing temperatures for drinking.
+It's a straightforward, rotomolded design that just works.
+The Tundra 65, one of many chests we tested with a bear-resistance certification from the Interagency Grizzly Bear Committee (IGBC), has sturdy latches that are easy to use and durable.
+It also comes with a removable dry basket inside the top to keep sensitive items out of melty ice water and can be outfitted with loads more accessories for all kinds of activities.
+The Tundra 65 is a reasonable weight for its size, and its shape has a low profile that makes the last beverage easy to find while still being narrow enough for a single person to load into A truck.
+Even after regular use over several years, the Tundra 65 works just as well as the day we bought it.
+Yeti also continues to diversify the colors and personalization options available for this cooler, providing more choices to match your style better.

-We are a bit disappointed to have measured this large model with "65" in the name at just 56 quarts, but our testers ended up appreciating this surprisingly useful middling size.
-The Tundra line also offers a plethora of other sizes, ranging in numerical names reflecting their (rough) volumes.
-Like many of the models we tested, the Tundra still has a little lip on the inside the bottom of the drain, making it challenging to 100% empty without flipping the whole thing on its end.
-But with those minor complaints aside, we think the Yeti Tundra is a super handy cool-box for just about any activity you would drive your car to.
+We are a bit disappointed to have measured this large model with "65" in the name at just 56 quarts, but our testers ended up appreciating this surprisingly useful size more than the models that are actually 65 quarts.
+The Tundra line also includes a plethora of other sizes, many of which we've tested — from small, personal boxes to behemoths.
+Like many of its competitors, the Tundra 65 has a tiny lip on the inside the bottom of the drain, making it challenging to 100% empty without flipping the whole thing upside-down.
+But with those minor complaints aside, we think the Tundra 65 is a super handy option for just about any activity you would drive your car to.

 Read review: Yeti Tundra 65